iusztinpaul/hands-on-llms/README.md

 Before diving into the modules, you have to set up a couple of additional external tools for the course.

+**NOTE:** You can set them up as you go for every module, as we will point you in every module what you need.

 ### 2.1.
 Alpaca
 `financial news data source`